Menchen/pycameleon/README.md

 We welcome **new contributors**!
 If you want to help, here’s how you can get involved:

-Your contributions—whether code, documentation, or ideas—are highly appreciated!
+Your contributions, whether code, documentation, or ideas are highly appreciated!

 ## Instalation